geerlingguy/ansible-for-kubernetes/go-hello-world/README.md

 ## How to run

   1. [Install Go](https://golang.org/doc/install) on your computer.
-  2. On the command line, change directories to `src/hello`.
+  2. On the command line, in this directory, run `go build cmd/hello/hello.go`
-  3. Run `go build`.

-Go should generate a binary named `hello` in the `src/hello` directory.
+Go should generate a binary named `hello`.
 Run that binary with the command:

     ./hello